wg-easy/wg-easy/README.md

 - [Using WireGuard-Easy with nginx/SSL](https://github.com/wg-easy/wg-easy/wiki/Using-WireGuard-Easy-with-nginx-SSL)

 For less common or specific edge-case scenarios, please refer to the detailed information provided in the [Wiki](https://github.com/wg-easy/wg-easy/wiki).

+## License

+This project is licensed under the GPL-3.0-only License - see the LICENSE file for details

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Jason A. Donenfeld, ZX2C4 or Edge Security

+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld